 Resident trappers are not required to hold a fur trader or dresser's licence to sell or dress the products of their own trapping.
 However, any other person who wishes to sell raw pelts from an animal bagged while hunting or trapping, trade or dress pelts, or serve as an intermediary for the sale or trade of pelts, in exchange for any benefit, must obtain a specific licence issued for such a purpose and comply with the other conditions established by regulation.
-For further information, contact one of the offices of the Department (see page 46).
+For further information, contact the Department's Customer Services at 1 877 346-6763.